Ruoyu-Wang108/my-site-ruoyu/content/en/home/gallery/index.md

 weight = 90  # Order that this section will appear.

 title = "Map Gallery"
-subtitle = "With ArcMap platform"
+subtitle = "Designed with ArcMap platform"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.